-For the wood discharge system in the woodchip storage room, for the whole screw conveyor system to the boiler room and for the boiler itself it is strongly recommended to put sound-absorbing plastics in-between the fixing points towards walls and the floor, otherwise sound spreads throughout the whole building (especially with concrete buildings) all the time the system operates.
-This is highly recommended, especially to avoid conflicts with homeowners and tenants, etc. It should not be forgotten to put the boiler itself on sound-absorbing plastics too, as modern boilers inherit automatic, mechanical self-cleaning of the boiler heat exchange surfaces and ash conveyor screws, which can squeak during temporary operation.
+Regarding the wood discharge system in the woodchip storage room and the whole screw conveyor system up to the boiler room and the boiler itself it is strongly recommended to put sound-absorbing plastics in-between the fixing points towards walls and the floor, otherwise sound spreads throughout the whole building (especially with concrete buildings) all the time the system operates.

+This is highly recommended, especially to avoid conflicts with homeowners and tenants, etc. It should not be forgotten to put the boiler itself on sound-absorbing plastics too, as modern boilers automatic. mechanical inherit self-cleaning of the boiler heat exchange surfaces and ash conveyor screws, which can squeak during temporary operation.